-The Ordesa National Park shuttle bus runs only at peak holiday times.
-So, if you are restricted by school holidays and have no choice but to visit Ordesa during these times, please take note of the timetable below.
+If you are restricted by school holidays and have no choice but to visit Ordesa during these times then please take note of the shuttle bus system

-Although it is hard to imagine, occasionally, the limit of 1800 people n the Ordesa Valley is reached! (e.g late morning, close to the August 15th bank holiday date).
+Although it is hard to imagine, occasionally, the limit of 1800 peoplei n the Ordesa Valley at the same is reached. (e.g late morning close to the August 15 bank holiday).
 The bus service going into the park is then suspended until the numbers subside again.